David Trim, Ph.D.

 Benjamin Baker, Ph.D.

 Benjamin Baker has degrees in theology, education and history.
 He has authored or edited five books and over 100 articles, and was a college professor from 2002-2006.
 From 2011-2015 he was the Assistant Archivist of ASTR, and in April 2015 was appointed the Managing Editor of the Encyclopedia of Seventh-day Adventists.

 Galina Stele, D.Min.

 Research and Program Evaluation Manager

-Born in Russia, Galina Stele has served the church in various capacities, including as a professor of theology at Zaoksky Theological Seminary (Russia); coordinator and general editor of Shepherdess and Living Church for the Euro-Asia Division; and director of the Euro-Asia Division’s Institute of Missiology.
+Born in Russia, Galina Stele has served the church in various capacities, including as a professor of theology at Zaoksky Theological Seminary (Russia); coordinator and general editor of Shepherdess and Living Churchfor the Euro-Asia Division; and director of the Euro-Asia Division’s Institute of Missiology.
 In 1996 she was the first woman to graduate with a doctorate of ministry (DMin) from Andrews University.
 A widely published author, Stele joined the Office of Archives, Statistics, and Research in 2012 as the Research and Program Evaluation Assistant and became Research and Evaluation Manager in late 2015.